 3. Patient Consent

-One exciting area of development is the use of AI in liquid biopsies.
-Liquid biopsies are a less invasive method of detecting cancer by analyzing blood samples for tumor DNA.
-AI systems can analyze the genetic data from liquid biopsies to detect cancer at very early stages, offering a non-invasive alternative to traditional tissue biopsies.
+Of those, arguably the most exciting area is AI in liquid biopsies.
+Liquid biopsies are the less invasive detection of tumors when study has to be conducted on blood samples for tumor DNA.
+In those cases, various AI systems scan the genetic data of liquid biopsies for early cancerous changes, a noninvasive alternative to traditional tissue biopsies.

 Leave a Review